thebigdb/thebigdb-js/README.md

     thebigdb = new TheBigDB({
       apiKey: null,                  // your private api key *
-      useSsl: false,                 // use https instead of http when querying the API
+      useSSL: false,                 // use https instead of http when querying the API
       beforeRequestExecution: null,  // function that will be executed before all requests
       afterRequestExecution: null,   // function that will be executed after all requests
       ajaxSuccessCallback: null,     // will be executed after a successful request *